 Verify that your solar installer is properly licensed.
 This help guarantee that the work is done correctly using current installation best practices.
 A licensed electrical contractor in North Carolina may manage home solar photovoltaic installations if they have the relevant classification from the North Carolina State Board of Examiners of Electrical Contractors.

-Look at review platforms such as TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to find out what previous customers have to say about local solar installers.
-Reviews can give you an idea of a company’s dependability and customer service.
-Be wary of companies with no reviews or with predominantly negative feedback.
+Look at review platforms such as TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to find out what previous customers say about local solar installers.
+Reviews can give you an idea of a company’s reliability and customer service.
+Be cautious of companies with no reviews or with predominantly negative feedback.

-Top-notch solar installations should have strong workmanship and performance guarantees.
-A workmanship warranty covers installation issues, such as cracks in the panels, poor wiring, or poor alignment.
-A performance warranty guarantees a minimum energy output.
+Top-notch solar installations should include strong workmanship and performance warranties.
+A workmanship warranty covers installation defects, such as poor alignment, poor wiring, or cracks in the panels.
+A performance guarantee ensures a minimum energy output.
 Comprehensive guarantees indicate that a solar company believes in its work.

-Solar energy can help lower your electricity costs over time.
-When evaluating solar panel's cost and value, be sure to weigh these considerations.
+Solar energy can help lower your energy expenses over time.
+Be sure to weigh these aspects when judging the cost and value of solar panels.

 Incentive Amount: